mongodb-js/compass/packages/reflux-state-mixin/README.md

     },
     componentDidMount: function(){
         this.listenTo(AnimalStore.dogs,this.updateDogs);
-        //this Component has no internest in `cats` or any other animal, so it listents to `dogs` changes only },
+        //this Component has no interest in `cats` or any other animal, so it listens to `dogs` changes only },
     updateDogs: function(dogs){
         this.setState({dogs:dogs});